 - 1. Requesting a Housing Accommodation - An individual with a disability must complete the "Disability Accommodation Request Form for Campus Housing" (the "Request Form") to request a reasonable accommodation.
 Copies of the Request Form are available from Accessibility Services.
-If the individual requires assistance in completing the Request Form because of his/her disability, the Accessibility Services will provide assistance in completing the form. - NMJC will accept and consider requests for reasonable accommodation in Campus housing at any time.
+If the individual requires assistance in completing the Request Form because of his/her disability, the Accessibility Services will provide assistance in completing the form.

+- NMJC will accept and consider requests for reasonable accommodation in Campus housing at any time.
 The individual making the request for accommodation should complete and provide the Request Form to Student Disability Services as soon as practicably possible before moving into Campus housing. - If the need for the accommodation arises when an individual already resides in Campus housing, he/she should contact Accessibility Services and complete the Request Form as soon as practicably possible.
 NMJC cannot guarantee that it will be able to meet the accommodation needs during the semester or term in which the request is received. - Absent exceptional circumstances, the College will attempt to provide a written response to a reasonable accommodation request within seven (7) calendar days (1 week) of receiving the information described in paragraph two (2) below. - 2.
 Information that may be requested for Housing-Related Reasonable Accommodation Requests, Accessibility Services shall limit its requests for information to only the information necessary to verify whether the individual making the request has a disability and/or to evaluate if the reasonable accommodation is necessary to provide the individual an equal opportunity to use and enjoy Campus housing. - Obvious Disability: If the individual's disability and the necessity for the accommodation are obvious (e.g. an individual with a physical disability using a wheelchair needs an accessible room), the individual need only explain what type of accommodation he/she is requesting.
-No verification of disability and/or necessity is required under these circumstances. - Non-Obvious Disability/Necessity: If the disability is obvious but the need for the accommodation is not obvious, the Campus may require the individual to complete the Reasonable Accommodation Verification Form for Campus Housing ("Verification Form") and designate a reliable third party who can verify that the requested accommodation is necessary to provide the individual an equal opportunity to use and enjoy Campus housing, but may not seek information about the individual's disability. - If the disability and necessity for the accommodation are not obvious, Accessibility Services will require the individual to complete the Verification Form and designate a reliable third party who can verify that the individual has a disability and that the

-- requested accommodation is necessary to provide the individual an equal opportunity to use and enjoy Campus housing. - A reliable third party is someone who is familiar with the individual's disability and the necessity for the requested accommodation (may not be a family member).
-A reliable third-party includes, but is not limited to, a doctor or other medical professional or a non-medical service agency (e.g., National Association of the Deaf). - Absent exceptional circumstances, within seven (7) calendar days (1 week) of receiving the completed Verification Form from the third-party, the Student Disability Services Counselor, after consultation with the Student Housing Coordinator, will determine if the accommodation is necessary because of a disability to provide the individual an equal opportunity to use and enjoy Campus housing. - If the third party returns the Verification Form without sufficient information for Accessibility Services to determine whether an accommodation is necessary, the Accessibility Services will inform the individual in writing of the verification's insufficiency and may request additional information, including speaking directly with the individual supplying the third-party verification, within seven (7) calendar days (1 week) of receiving the verification. - The individual making the request for accommodation must cooperate with Accessibility Services in a timely manner in providing all information needed to determine whether the requested accommodation is necessary.
+No verification of disability and/or necessity is required under these circumstances. - Non-Obvious Disability/Necessity: If the disability is obvious but the need for the accommodation is not obvious, the Campus may require the individual to complete the Reasonable Accommodation Verification Form for Campus Housing ("Verification Form") and designate a reliable third party who can verify that the requested accommodation is necessary to provide the individual an equal opportunity to use and enjoy Campus housing, but may not seek information about the individual's disability. - If the disability and necessity for the accommodation are not obvious, Accessibility Services will require the individual to complete the Verification Form and designate a reliable third party who can verify that the individual has a disability and that the requested accommodation is necessary to provide the individual an equal opportunity to use and enjoy Campus housing. - A reliable third party is someone who is familiar with the individual's disability and the necessity for the requested accommodation (may not be a family member).
+A reliable third-party includes, but is not limited to, a doctor or other medical professional or a non-medical service agency (e.g., National Association of the Deaf). - Absent exceptional circumstances, within seven (7) calendar days (1 week) of receiving the completed Verification Form from the third-party, the Student Disability Services Counselor, after consultation with the Student Housing Coordinator, will determine if the accommodation is necessary because of a disability to provide the individual an equal opportunity to use and enjoy Campus housing.